officelearn/azure-docs.sv-se/articles/storage/blobs/data-lake-storage-how-to-set-permissions-storage-explorer.md

 > * ange behörigheter på katalognivå
 > * lägga till användare eller grupper i en åtkomstkontrollista

-## <a name="prerequisites"></a>Förutsättningar
+## <a name="prerequisites"></a>Krav

 För att du ska få den bästa beskrivningen av processen behöver du slutföra [snabbstarten för Azure Storage Explorer](data-lake-storage-Explorer.md).
-Detta säkerställer att ditt lagrings konto kommer att vara i det lämpligaste stadiet (behållare skapat och data som överförs till det).
+This ensures your storage account will be in the most appropriate state (container created and data uploaded to it).

 ## <a name="managing-access"></a>Hantera åtkomst

-Du kan ange behörigheter i roten för din behållare.
-För att göra det måste du vara inloggad på Azure Storage Explorer med ditt enskilda konto med behörighet att göra detta (till skillnad från med en anslutnings sträng).
-Högerklicka på din behållare och välj **Hantera behörigheter**, så visas dialog rutan **Hantera behörighet** .
+You can set permissions at the root of your container.
+To do so, you must be logged into Azure Storage Explorer with your individual account with rights to do so (as opposed to with a connection string).
+Right-click your container and select **Manage Permissions**, bringing up the **Manage Permission** dialog box.

 ![Microsoft Azure Storage Explorer – Hantera katalogåtkomst](media/storage-quickstart-blobs-storage-Explorer/manageperms.png)